seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Lo, by thy side where Rape and Murder stands;
 Now give me some surance that thou art Revenge,
 Stab them, or tear them on thy chariot-wheels;
-And then I’ll come and be thy waggoner,
+And then I'll come and be thy waggoner,
 And whirl along with thee about the globe.
 Provide thee two proper palfreys, black as jet,
 To hale thy vengeful waggon swift away,